Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 ## Reading the sniffed cookie packet

-The next day, I've booted back into Windows, and pulled the files out of the usb stick.
+The next day, I've booted into Windows, and pulled the files out of the usb stick.

 ### 1. Open the .cap file in wireshark